I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In 1725, a boy was found alone in a forest in northern Germany.
 He was naked, stunted in growth, and non-verbal.
 Nobody knows how he came to be a feral child, but at about the age of 12 he was taken to Britain.

-He was given the name Peter and was adopted as a “human pet” by George I.
+He was given the name Peter and was adopted as a “human pet” by King George I.

-(King George was a member of the German aristocracy who became England’s king through a complicated line of inheritance.
+(King George was a member of the German aristocracy who became England’s monarch through a complicated line of inheritance.
 He was not popular as he never bothered to learn to speak English).

 George’s pet was very popular however, and, during the Age of Enlightenment, his existence generated great debate about what it meant to be human.